naziya-shaik/ApacheAirflow-ChessAPI-/README.md

 **Python script:**

 The python script first sends a request to the "streamers" API to get a list of all streamers on the platform.

-Then for each streamer the script sends a request for its general information and the statistics of these parts
+Then for each streamer the script sends a request for its general information and the statistics of these parts.

-The three api's which are used in this project are: https://api.chess.com/pub/streamers -> This api provides information Chess.com streamers. https://api.chess.com/pub/player/{username} -> This api provides  additional details about a player in a game. https://api.chess.com/pub/player/{username}/stats  -> This api provides information about  ratings, win/loss, and other stats about a player's game play,etc
+The three api's which are used in this project are:

+https://api.chess.com/pub/streamers -> This api provides information Chess.com streamers.

+https://api.chess.com/pub/player/{username} -> This api provides  additional details about a player in a game.

+https://api.chess.com/pub/player/{username}/stats  -> This api provides information about  ratings, win/loss, and other stats about a player's game play,etc